-To make this recipe for one I used the following ingredients:
+To make this for one I used the following ingredients:

-- 1 tsp of minced garlic (equivalent to one clove of garlic)
+- 1 tsp of minced garlic (equal to one clove)